 Long-Term Strategies to Avoid Summer Melt

-While it may seem that avoiding this problem should occur largely in summer months, there are steps you can take to help your students avoid the melt long before June comes around.
+While it may seem that avoiding this problem should occur mainly in summer months, there are steps you can take to help your students avoid the melt long before June comes around.

 Using this information, begin to form a plan and look for ways to support your students during the summer months.

 If you and your school do not have the resources to dedicate time or a counselor to summer counseling, look into partner organizations.
-A mentor organization or volunteers can help to remind students of all steps needed to successfully begin college.
+A mentor organization or volunteers can help to remind students of all steps needed to begin college successfully.
 If possible, assign each student to someone who can check in with them regularly over the summer.

 Summer Melt Takeaways

-No matter how you accomplish it, researchers seem to agree that contact with students over the summer is key.
-Whether you are able to maintain this contact in person or digitally, providing students with encouragement and support can help students stay on track to start school on time.
+No matter how you accomplish it, researchers seem to agree that contact with students over the summer is critical.
+Whether you can maintain this contact in person or digitally, providing students with encouragement and support can help students stay on track to start school on time.